alex05447/minits/README.md

 Most of these are just for debugging:

 - `"task_names"` - task and task scope names are stored in each individual task.
-Useful for tracing / debugging.
+Useful for logging / debugging.
 May decrease the amount of memory available for closure captures.

-- `"tracing"` - uses the `log` crate to `trace!` task addition/execution/waiting/resuming/competion.
+- `"logging"` - uses the `log` crate to `trace!` task addition/execution/waiting/resuming/competion.
 Useful for debugging.
 Works with `"task_names"` above.
 Usual `log` crate integration rules apply - e.g., initialize `env_logger` at the start of your application to see the `trace!` output.

 - `"profiling"` - enables the `Profiler` trait and the `TaskSystemBuilder::set_profiler()` method to allow installing a profiler trait object.
 Useful for debugging.
 Works with `"task_names"`.
 See the documentation for `Profiler` for more info.